 “You should have gotten 100% of everything right the whole time Miki.
 How dare you.”
 It’s SO easy to find fault and complain about what people didn’t get and the things I lacked and I certainly admit wholeheartedly that I don’t have it all.
 No question.
 And yes, you can make a bulleted list of every misstep I’ve ever made (go for it), but what I am calling all of this is an opportunity to learn and grow.
 Also, it’s a certainty that all founders will have disgruntled people who feel thwarted by them throughout their entrepreneurial adventures.
 Tough calls have to be made like terminating people, and sometimes those terminated people can retaliate in ugly ways and I learned that we have to be prepared for it.
 All of my successful founder friends shared the same stories.

 After 12 years of thinking about and working on THINX (my twin sis and I came up with the idea in 2005), I officially transitioned out as CEO.
-Part of it could be the fact that I gave up control of my company too early.
-Part of it could be that I didn’t protect myself enough.
-Part of it could be that I was ready to move onto my next adventure.
+Part of it could be that I was ready to move onto my next adventure and spend QT with my newborn baby.
 My favorite saying is “iteration is perfection” and this is simply part of the iterative process of growing a business and learning from mistakes made early on.
 My head is high.

 Thanks for hearing me out and being a part of this journey, as messy as it is (but it’s not messy in your underwear, because THINX really works!).

 Please message me on the contact form at mikiagrawal.com if you have any questions.

 Ps.
 Probs a good time to share my favorite quote by Teddy Roosevelt: